ElixirNote/elixirnbc/README.md

 ### Example: Convert a notebook to HTML

-Convert Jupyter notebook file, `mynotebook.ipynb`, to HTML using:
+Convert Jupyter notebook file, `sample.ipynb`, to HTML using:

-    $ jupyter nbconvert --to html mynotebook.ipynb
+    $ jupyter nbconvert --to html sample.ipynb

 This command creates an HTML output file named `mynotebook.html`.